ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/walkthrough-calculating-work-in-process-for-a-job.md

 3. Zavřete stránku.

 > [!NOTE]
-> Nedokončená výroba a Deaktivace se pouze počítá.
+> Work in Process and Recognition is only calculated.
 Nejedná se o účtování.
-Chcete-li tak učinit, musíte po výpočtu Nedokončené výroby a Deaktivace spustit dávkovou úlohu **Zaúčtovat NV**.
+To do so, you must run **Post WIP to G/L** batch job after you have calculated the WIP and Recognition.

 ## Zaúčtování NV do věcných položek
 Nyní, když Tricia pro tuto práci vypočítala NV, může ji zaúčtovat do věcných položek.